Carbonable/carbon-protocol/docs/badge/constructor.md

 {% swagger method = "c0nstruct0r" path = " " baseUrl = " " summary = "constructor" %}
 {% swagger-description %}
-Initialize the contract with the given uri, name and owner - This constructor ignores the standard OZ ERC1155 initializer (which require the uri only as single felt) in favor of a dedicated initialize handling the uri (as a felt*) and a name to be compliant with most markplaces, finally the OZ Ownable initializer is used
+Initialize the contract with the given uri, name and owner - This constructor ignores the standard OZ ERC1155 initializer (which requires the uri only as single felt) in favor of a dedicated initialize handling the uri (as a felt*) and a name to be compliant with most marketplaces, finally the OZ Ownable initializer is used
 {% endswagger-description %}
 {% swagger-parameter in="path" type="felt" name="uri_len" %}
 URI array length